BonsaiDen/JavaScript-Garden/doc/typeof.md

     is('String', 'test'); // true
     is('String', new String('test')); // true

-So before you set up your build tool and pre commit hooks to warn you about every occurrence of `typeof`, let me tell you that there is actually one **and only one** legitimate use for it:
+In the above code `Object.prototype.toString` gets called with [this](#how-this-works-in-javascript) being set to the object which its *Class* value should be retrieved.

+**Checking whether a variable has been defined**

     typeof foo !== 'undefined'

 The above will check whether `foo` was actually declared or not, since just referencing it would result in a `ReferenceError`.
-But besides that, there's no good use for `typeof`.

-**Best Practice:** If you're dealing with built in types, always use the `Class` value.
-It's the only *reliable* and cross engine way of getting the type of an object.
+This is the only thing `typeof` is actually useful for.

+#### Best Practices
+If you need to check the type of an object, always use the call to `Object.prototype.toString` it's the only reliable way of doing so.
+As shown in the type table, some return values of `typeof` are not defined in the specification and can therefore differ in different implementations.
+So unless you're checking for a variable being defined, **do not** use the `typeof` operator.